 It goes up and down rock faces along the 4WD trail through stunning red rock scenery.

-The Verde Canyon Railroad is a 40-mile return train journey through 100 years of history, culture, and dramatic desert southwest scenery.
+The Verde Canyon Railroad is a 40-mile return train journey through 100 years of history, culture, and dramatic desert landscape and southwest scenery.

 It follows the Verde River as it carves its way through the cottonwoods and high sandstone cliffs flanking its sides.

 This is a region in Sedona, Arizona that is only accessible by train – unless you want to strap on the boots and do a bit of hiking.

 Be sure to step into the open-air carriages for a better look at the scenery and to engage with the guide who will point out notable features and share cultural, geological, and historical insights.

 We recommend paying extra for a first-class seat – it comes with comfy chairs, a cash bar, buffet food, and a champagne toast on arrival.